Skip to Main

 Yingjie Qiu, M.S., Ph.D.

-Yingjie Qiu, M.S., Ph.D., joins the School as an Assistant Professor in Biostatistics.
+Yingjie Qiu, M.S., Ph.D., joins OSPH as an Assistant Professor in Biostatistics.
 He holds a Ph.D. in Biostatistics & Health Data Science from Indiana University School of Medicine and Fairbanks School of Public Health.
 Dr. Qiu’s expertise lies in developing statistical methodologies to address real-world challenges, with a focus on clinical trial designs, missing data analysis, and methods for single-cell and spatial transcriptomics.
 He has contributed to multiple collaborative projects, publishing significant research in medicine, public health, and biology.
 Dr. Qiu is dedicated to fostering interdisciplinary collaborations and translating statistical insights to drive clinical decisions and research directions.

 Alejandra Fernandez, M.S., Ph.D.